Larry Holmes vs. Michael Spinks: The fight

 During the first two rounds Holmes was able to control the pace using his jab.
 As the bout went on, Spinks was able to use unpredictable movement to throw flurries of punches from unexpected angles which scored points but never troubled the champion.
 By the last few rounds, pattern had formed, with Holmes coming forward, loading up, scoring with hard punches but never landing anything that looked like hurting Spinks.
 Spinks using movement to fight on the back foot, landing the odd flurry, before moving out of range.
-After 15 rounds, Lawrence Wallace scored it 145–142 while Harold Lederman and Dave Moretti had it 143–142, all three in favour of Spinks, giving him a unanimous decision victory.
-The Associated Press scored it 144–141 for Holmes while United Press International had it 146–141 for Holmes.

-The victory made Spinks the first ever Light Heavyweight champion to win the Heavyweight title, as well as one of the first pair of brothers to hold versions of the heavyweight title.
+After 15 rounds, Lawrence Wallace scored it 145–142 while Harold Lederman and Dave Moretti had it 143–142, all three scoring the victory for Spinks to fulfill his historical destiny and join his brother as a world heavyweight champion.
+While the judges at ringside scored the fight for the light heavyweight champion, some felt that Holmes won the fight; for example, the Associated Press scored it 144–141 for the now-former champion while United Press International had it 146–141 for Holmes.